 Set Realistic Fitness Goals

 Begin with small steps and grow gradually.
 Aim for 30-minute sessions, 3-5 times a week.
 Use apps or journals to track your progress.
-Setting SMART goals helps you stay on track without getting overwhelmed.
+When you use SMART goals, you won’t get off track or overwhelmed.

 Mix Cardio and Strength Training